vipulpathak113/FrontendInterviewQuestions/README.md

     - **Promise.resolve** and resolve function work the same way for plain values.
 Both returns fulfilled promises.
     - **Promise.resolve** and **resolve** functions work differently when a promise is passed as an argument.
 Promise.resolve returns the same promise passed as an argument when resolve works in some strange way.
     - **resolve** returns pending promise for any promised values regardless of their state.
 And may change the returned promise’s state in some async way.

+- Error handling in Javascript:
+    There are three types of error:
+        - **Syntax Errors:** Syntax errors, also called parsing errors, occur at compile time.
+            Ex: missing brackets,etc
+        - **Runtime Errors:** Runtime errors, also called exceptions, occur during execution (after compilation/interpretation).
+            Ex: Calling a method that does not exists
+        - **Logical Errors:**  Logic errors can be the most difficult type of errors to track down.
+These errors are not the result of a syntax or runtime error.
+Instead, they occur when you make a mistake in the logic that drives your script and you do not get the result you expected. **You cannot catch these errors.**

+    - **try...catch...finally Statement:** You can catch programmer-generated and runtime exceptions, but you cannot catch JavaScript syntax errors.
+They can catch synchronous code errors.
+To check for asynchronous code, use promises or aync await.